TaitoUnited/full-stack-template/PROJECT.md

 Done:
 * [ ] Documentation of sensitive data
 * [ ] Data protection checklist
-* [ ] Code review with devops personnel
+* [ ] Code review with DevOps personnel

-> Remember to review these also later in case a newly developed feature handles sensivite data.
+> Remember to review these also later in case a newly developed feature handles sensitive data.

 ### Sensitive data